pe049395/IMC-Prosperity-2024/README.md

 Initially, we considered market making due to the wide bid-ask spread of `ORCHIDS`, but found it impossible because bids lower than the fair price and asks higher than the fair price did not fill well.

 Instead, `ORCHIDS` were also tradable on the exchange of the south archipelago.
 Therefore, we implemented arbitrage between the two exchanges.
 We placed orders that maximizes expected profit per trade (= `(enter price on this island - exit price on the south archipelago - shipping cost - import tariff) * execution probability`).
 We estimated the execution probability through our own experiment.

+### Round 3
+##### Description
+The `GIFT_BASKET` is now available as a tradable good.
+This lovely basket contains three things:

+1. Four `CHOCOLATE` bars
+2. Six `STRAWBERRIES`
+3. A single `ROSES`

+All four of the above products can now also be traded on the island exchange.
+Are the gift baskets a bit expensive for your taste?

+##### Strategy
+The price of `GIFT_BASKET` oscillated based on the underlying index, so we only traded `GIFT_BASKET`.
+We did not trade the underlying assets to reduce transaction costs.
+Although trading the underlying assets could have made the portfolio more stable despite some transaction costs, our goal was to maximize expected returns, so we chose not to do so.

+We optimized the trading strategy by augmenting data using Monte Carlo simulation.
+This helps us avoid overfitting to past data.

+When trading `GIFT_BASKET`, we placed market orders deep into the order book, accepting slippage to seize trading opportunities immediately.

+Since our limit orders were rarely filled, we did not performed market making.